 In a recent post my colleague brought up the concept of the butterfly effect – the idea that small events can have large consequences – and how it’s illustrated in a series of humorous videos from Schneider Electric.
-That post referred to a video about an electrical engineer in a hospital who is instrumental in ensuring a patient’s surgery goes off without a hitch despite a power outage (and the significant consequences that ensue – watch the video here to find out).
+That post referred to a video about an electrical engineer in a hospital who is instrumental in ensuring a patient’s surgery goes off without a hitch despite a power outage (and the significant consequences that ensue.

 But the butterfly effect isn’t confined to such obviously high-profile, life-or-death settings as hospitals.
 As another in the butterfly effect video series demonstrates, it could just as easily apply to an ordinary office building.

 Well, maybe not an ordinary office building, but one controlled by smart technology.
-As the video demonstrates, a facility manager who is adept at his job can be instrumental to business success simply by ensuring the environment is comfortable for all concerned – even helping the company save a huge deal armed with nothing more than his smart phone.
+A facility manager who is adept at his job can be instrumental to business success simply by ensuring the environment is comfortable for all concerned – even helping the company save a huge deal armed with nothing more than his smart phone.

 Well, that and some sophisticated technology that the phone connects to.
 But this is no far-fetched, Jetsons-like scenario; rather, it’s one that’s playing out in an increasing number of office buildings around the world.
 It is no secret that a comfortable work environment and good indoor air quality can have a positive impact on employee productivity, which improves the bottom line.
 In fact, the World Green Building Council reports that productivity increases by 11% from improved ventilation, and by 23% from better lighting.
 On the other hand, productivity declines 4% in cooler temperatures and 6% in warmer temperatures.